vjutvik/Contiki-IPsec/examples/ipsec/README.md

 About this implementation
 =========================
 This is a partial implementation of RFC 4301 (IPsec) and RFC 5996 (IKEv2) along with associated standards written by Vilhelm Jutvik (ville@imorgon.se) as his MS Thesis Project at [SICS](sics.se)).
 It's an extension / rework of Simon Duquennoy's (simonduq@sics.se) IPsec implementation (also a [SICS](sics.se) work [paper](http://www.simonduquennoy.net/papers/raza11securing-demo.pdf)).
 The ECC library is a port of TinyECC to Contiki, provided by Kasun Hewage (kasun.hewage@it.uu.se) under the directions of [SICS](sics.se).

+Thanks to Alex Papanikolaou who contacted me and gave valuable feedback on this README-file along with a small patch of improvements!

 Future work
 ===========